NumanHassan/react-start/.github/ISSUE_TEMPLATE/enhancement-required.md

 ---
-name: "🐛 Bug Report"
+name: "🌟 Enhancement Request"
-about: Report a reproducible bug or regression.
+about: Request an enhancement
-title: 'Bug: '
+title: 'Enhancement: '
-labels: 'Status: bug'
+labels: 'Status: enhancement'
 assignees: ''

 ---

 <!--
-  Please provide a clear and concise description of what the bug is.
+  Please provide a clear and concise description of what the enhancement is.
 Include screenshots if needed.
 Please test using the latest version of the relevant branch i.e develop or main.
 -->